This post may contain affiliate links. Please read The Leaven of Life’s disclosure policy.

 This is my husband’s Best Banana Bread Ever recipe.
 And this recipe deserves that name!
 There are a few quirks in this recipe so I was doubtful the first time I made it with my husband.
 All of my doubts proved unfounded and I learned to have more faith in my husband’s baking skills.

 As a quick note, I doubled the recipe when I took these photos.
 That is why you will see six bananas and three mini loaves and one big loaf.
 Normally, this recipe only uses three bananas and only yields one full size loaf or three mini loaves.
+I use these mini bread pans for my mini loaves.

 The first time I made this recipe I was convinced there wasn’t enough leavening (only ½ teaspoon baking soda???)
 Much to my surprise, the banana bread turned out perfectly light and fluffy.